Ride the X-band wave for meteorological and hydrological surveillance

 how is real time caliberation carried out

-The radar measures each transmitted output pulse and adjusts the calibration level accordingly (both H and V calibrated seperatelty).
+The radar measures each transmitted output pulse and adjusts the calibration level accordingly (both H and V calibrated separately).
 For example, if the transmitter signal power level drops due to transmitter malfunctioning (very unlikely event!), the measured transmit pulse power takes this adjustment into account in the radar data automatically.
 Products such as the rainfall intensity products are calibrated in real time with this approach.
 We still recommend a more comprehensive additional calibration of the radar with a separate signal generator during the annual maintenance visit.

 For dual polarization, is alternating H/V possible or simultaneous H/V transmit only?